chiptus/multi-search/README.md

     - [x] Name, url, enabled, external
   - [x] Should external windows close when searching
 - [x] different settings are saved between page changes

+### v2

+- [ ] Word list is downloaded from wikipedia's top X words
+- [ ] The user can choose a list and the backend will download the word list. when it's done there will be a notification to the user.

 ## Data models